June 24, 2011

 We watched the whole show and although a couple of years later I would become a full-fledged Beatles freak, they didn’t have much impact on me that evening, but I did like the music.

+The next day my dad dropped my brothers Tom and Jim and my sister Terry at their grade school, Holy Trinity.
 He then drove me to my kindergarten, Sacred Heart on the other side of town.
 Almost every day he’d let me steer the car for a little while if there wasn’t much traffic and I always loved doing that.
 We arrived at Sacred Heart and he watched me climb the cement stairs leading up to the school’s entrance.
 As I opened the front door, I waved goodbye as I always did, he drove off to work and I walked into the classroom.

+Some kids were already there and others were showing up.
 I hung up my coat in the hallway wooden coat rack and went inside the room.
 We didn’t have separate desks, there were tables where you sat at an assigned seat with other kids.
 I sat at a table with two kids named Matt and Mark.
 I liked Matt, but I remember disliking Mark because he was kind of mean and didn’t share anything.
 He had a habit of drooling too and that was gross.
 Our teacher was a nun whose name was Sister Gabriela.
 I can’t really remember what she looked like, I only remember her full-blown penguin nun outfit.
 She was nice though and opposed to other nuns I experienced in my years of Catholic education was an nice and gentle woman.

 We started the day out like every other day, we said a prayer and then Sister asked a question of the class.